 - Matthew 3:34 TPT – “Refuse to worry about tomorrow, but deal with each challenge that comes your way, one day at a time.[a]
 Tomorrow will take care of itself.”

 - Matthew 11:28 TPT – “Are you weary, carrying a heavy burden?
 Then come to me.[a]
 I will refresh your life, for I am your oasis.”

 The key difference between trying to control and simply making plans is this:

-- When you are controlling – there is no flexibility or openness to change because you are holding on so tightly that no one else can help.
+- When you are controlling – there is little flexibility or openness to change because you are holding on so tightly that no one else can help.
 Your clenched fists are hurting and tired but you will not let go and let God or anyone else.

 - When you are planning – you hold the plan loosely in your hand knowing God holds it tightly in His and that He will take care of you.

-When you are controlling – there is no rest.
+When you are controlling – there is no rest or peace.